136MasterNR/Battles-of-Batch/README.md

 # For Developers
 *When developing something on your own, you should use the DLC packs. **DO NOT** edit the game itself as it may corrupt it entirely or cause misbehaviour!
 Follow the guides provided in the example DLC pack or below.*
 ### Create your own levels using the Level Editor (#8.0)
-  - The [LevelEditor.cmd](data/cmd/leveleditor.cmd) lets you to create your own levels, with a user friendly interface, making is extremely simple to create new enemies and edit their data.
+  - The [LevelEditor.cmd](data/cmd/leveleditor.cmd) lets you to create your own levels, with a user friendly interface, making it extremely simple to create new enemies and edit their data.
 To enter the Level Editor, you must unlock the terminal as mentioned [here](https://github.com/136MasterNR/Battles-of-Batch#use-commands-for-devs-83), then enter a level and press ***CTRL + P***.
 First, start with creating your new enemy by pressing C, you will be prompted to enter the enemy's type and level.
 You can find the list of enemies in [enemy.cmd](data/scripts/game/enemy.cmd).
 Using ***W A S D J*** and ***L*** you can move the enemy around, changing their screen position.
 You can use ***CTRL + R*** to undo all changes, and ***R*** to refresh the menu.
 Once you are done editing the level, you have to press ***P*** to save all changes permanently.

 ### Create your own enemies (#8.1)
   - Coming Soon!